SFX20A/SecurityEngineering/AWS/Terraform Templates/AWS DNS Firewall/README.md

 AWS Managed Domain Blacklist: <br>
-This Terraform module utilises AWS Managed Domain Blacklists based on their threat intelligence.
+This Terraform module utilises AWS Managed Domain Blacklists based on their threat intelligence. <br>
 For more information, refer to the following website: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-dns-firewall-managed-domain-lists.html <br>
 This Terraform module creates the following resources:
 1. AWS DNS Firewall Rule

-User Managed Domain Blacklist:
+User Managed Domain Blacklist: <br>
 This Terraform module requires the security engineer to input their own domain blacklist as variables into the terraform.
 1. AWS DNS Firewall rule group
 2. AWS DNS Firewall rule

-User Managed Domain Whitelist:
+User Managed Domain Whitelist: <br>
 This Terraform module requires the security engineer to input their own domain whitelist as variables into the terraform.
 1. AWS DNS Firewall rule group
 2. AWS DNS Firewall rule